globallightingdata/website/docs/geometry/parametric-introduction.md

 :::warning Important
 Before you start, you will need to obtain authentication information from Relux or DIAL.

-Replace then the part *{REPLACE WITH CODE PROVIDED BY RELUX OR DIALUX}* with the provided code.
+Replace then the part *[REPLACE WITH CODE PROVIDED BY RELUX OR DIALUX]* with the provided code.
 :::

 ### Step 1